mohamedsrComunik/microservice-rest-mongodb/readme.md

- Expample from the scratch of microservice using golang , mongodb , go-gin as http router
+Microservice from the scratch using golang , mongodb and go-gin as http router

 1 - Delete go mod file then go mod init github.com/YourUserName/project-name